 “The results give us confidence that urban education can and is being improved across the country,” Casserly said.

-Filed under: Charts and Data, Featured, Reporting & Analysis, Standardized tests, Students, Tests, Tests & Assessments, U.S. Education Policy · Tags: Fresno Unified School District, John Deasy, Los Angeles Unified School District (LAUSD), Mike Hanson, National Assessment of Educational Progress (NAEP), San Diego Unified School District, Trial Urban District Assessment
+Filed under: Charts and Data, Featured, Reporting & Analysis, State and Federal Policies, Students, Tests and Assessments · Tags: Fresno Unified School District, John Deasy, Los Angeles Unified School District (LAUSD), Mike Hanson, National Assessment of Educational Progress (NAEP), San Diego Unified School District, Trial Urban District Assessment